 - exaggerate the connection between the lottery and how the proceeds will be used.

-Major lottery advertisements must state the lottery licence number.
+Major lottery advertisements must state:

-- bonus tickets, for example – buy ten tickets and get one free.
+- bonus tickets - for example, buy ten tickets and get one free.
 A number of bonus tickets must be included in the total amount of tickets available.
-Details of the offer must be included on each ticket and apply for the whole time that tickets are on sale.
+Details of the offer must be included on each ticket and apply for the whole time that tickets are on sale

-- Gifts and rewards, for example – the ticket seller who sells the winning ticket receives a gift or reward.
+- gifts and rewards - for example, the ticket seller who sells the winning ticket receives a gift or reward.
 However, alcohol can’t be offered to encourage people to participate in the lottery.